St Mary's Church, Portsea: First church

 Though Portsmouth was generally seen to be founded in 1181 by Jean of Gisors, in 1164, the Norman lord of the manor, Baldwin de Portsea, informed Henry de Blois, the Bishop of Winchester, that he was giving the church of St. Mary, together with some land, cattle, sheep and hogs to the prior and canons of Southwick Priory.
-This means there was already a church on the site at the time, and the Doomsday Book records 31 families lived in what is now modern-day Buckland, Copnor, and Fratton.
+This means there was already a church on the site at the time, and Domesday Book records 31 families lived in what is now modern-day Buckland, Copnor, and Fratton.
 Not much is known about this early church, but it is recorded a tower was added to the church in Tudor times, and that the roof was low, featuring dormer windows.

 Until the 19th century, St Mary's church would have been surrounded by farms and fields, and it was not until the 19th century, when the dockyard and population began to grow, that a new church was required.
 A gallery was built within the church to increase capacity, featuring box pews, but eventually, it was decided to rebuild the church.